 I have additionally spoken formally at a regional psychological conference, to a teenage youth group, and on various subjects to groups of students/colleagues.
 I have published two posters for regional psychological conferences and have supervised experience working as a vocational counselor, student adviser, and mental health counselor.
 I have also attended numerous seminars regarding psychological issues and challenges within the field of mental health.

 I have won an award for best nonfiction piece in a university writing contest.
 I have had a short essay and short story published in my undergraduate college's annual literary journal.
 I am a member of Who's Who Among Students in American Universities and Colleges.
 My grades have always been good; I have appeared on the Chancellor's Honor Roll, Dean's Honor Roll, Dean's List, President's List, and am a member of two honor societies.
 I am also a self-taught pianist who dabbles in guitar, music theory, composition, and songwriting.
-My name is Jordan, and I am from Gulfport, MS. I have ten years of experience as a tutor, two of which I have worked exclusively as a private tutor, and have truly enjoyed teaching the hundreds of students I have worked with thus far in my career.
-Six years of my tutoring experience was gained as a tutor in my college's … Read more
+My name is Jordan, and I am from Gulfport, MS. I have 9+ years of experience as a tutor, 5 of which I have worked exclusively as a private tutor, and have truly enjoyed teaching the hundreds of students I have worked with thus far in my career.
+Six years of my tutoring experience was gained as a tutor in my college's Writing and Speaking Center,